 Large employers are required to offer coverage to employees and their children, but there’s no requirement to offer coverage to employees’ spouses.
 That continues to be true in 2023 and future years.
 And if the spouse is ineligible for the employer-sponsored plan, he or she is potentially eligible for subsidies in the exchange assuming that other eligibility requirements are met (this was already true, even without the family glitch fix, but not all spouses in that situation end up actually qualifying for premium tax credits).

-It’s also important to note that if an employer offers multiple coverage options, the affordability test is based on the least-expensive option, regardless of which option the employee selects.
+If an employer offers multiple coverage options, the affordability test is based on the least expensive option (as long as it provides minimum value, as described below), regardless of which option the employee selects.

 And the affordability test applies separately to each policy that the household might have, regardless of the total combined premiums.
 For example, if each spouse has a separate plan from an employer, the affordability test is based on how each plan’s premium compares with the household’s total income, rather than comparing how the total amount of combined premiums compares with the household income.

 Does the plan provide ‘minimum value’?

-The employer-sponsored plan provides “minimum value” if it covers at least 60 percent of average costs for a standard population (ie, an actuarial value, or AV, of 60 or above) and includes “substantial coverage” for inpatient care and physician services.
+The employer-sponsored plan provides “minimum value” if it covers at least 60% of average costs for a standard population (ie, an actuarial value, or AV, of 60 or above) and includes “substantial coverage” for inpatient care and physician services.
 Bare-bones coverage that has AV lower than 60 does not provide minimum value, and people who are offered such plans are still eligible for subsidies in the exchange.

 HealthCare.gov has an “employer coverage tool” that enrollees can use to determine whether the employer-sponsored coverage available to them is affordable and provides minimum value.
 The employer completes the form, and the enrollee uses the information on the form when enrolling in a plan through the exchange.